ctu-mrs/mrs_octomap_tools/README.md

 This package contains a set of tools for OctoMap manipulation and visualization.

+> :warning: **Attention please: This README is outdated.**
+>
+> The MRS UAV System 1.5 is being released and this page needs updating.
+Please, keep in mind that the information on this page might not be valid.

 ## OctomapMethods

 A library with useful methods for manipulation and post-processing of OctoMap.